Episode 177: What Parents Need to Know About Teen Suicide with AnneMoss Rogers

 International Association for Suicide Prevention - IASP

-I'm joined by AnneMoss Rogers, a mental health and suicide education expert.
+I'm joined by AnneMoss Rogers, a mental health motivational speaker, suicide prevention speaker and trainer who became an expert educator on the subject of mental health after her son's death by suicide.
 She’s the author of two mental health books: Diary of a Broken Mind and Emotionally Naked.
 Together, we'll explore the critical insights and vital information that parents need to know about teen suicide.

 Here are some of the topics we covered in this episode: